koodikulma-fi/data-signals/README.md

 - `RefreshCycles` extends `SignalBoy` and serves as a helper class to manage refresh cycles.
 - For example, `Context` class uses two RefreshCycles, one for `"pre-delay"` and another for `"delay"` cycle.
     * Furthermore, `Context` has hooked up them up so that "pre-delay" is always triggered with "delay", and always resolved before "delay".
-Below is a similar example.
+Below is a somewhat similar example.

 ```typescript